5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Rovinj

-Over on the Istrian Peninsula’s west coast, Rovinj is a timeworn fishing port with Roman, Byzantine, Frankish, Venetian, and Austrian connections.
+On the west coast of the Istrian Peninsula, Rovinj is a time-worn fishing port with Roman, Byzantine, Frankish, Venetian, and Austrian connections.
 Known in Italian as Rovigno (Italian is an official language here as well as Croatian), the town is an enticing mix of pedestrianized streets, soaring churches, and local squares to discover.
-The summer months see it bustling with families on vacation.

-Read more about Rovinj here ↳
+Read more about Rovinj here. ↳

 Vis

-Once a naval base, Vis has flourished as a tourist draw since it was “opened up” in the late 1980s.
-Located around 35 miles from Split, it’s the most far-flung of Croatia’s island destinations.
 Its decades-long isolation and distance from the mainland have allowed its flora and fauna to thrive.
 Add in ancient churches and Roman ruins for extra historical charm.

-Read more about Vis here ↳
+Read more about Vis here. ↳

 Bol